t-flora/cpp-perf-foundations/README.md

 - [When to Use Which Container](https://stackoverflow.com/questions/471432/in-which-scenario-do-i-use-a-particular-stl-container) - Practical decision guide
 - [Python matplotlib Tutorial](https://matplotlib.org/stable/tutorials/introductory/pyplot.html) - For data visualization

-**Why It Matters**: Trading systems live or die on container choice.
-A wrong data structure can cost microseconds per operation, which translates to lost profits.
+**Why It Matters**: High-performance systems live or die on container choice.
+A wrong data structure can cost microseconds per operation, which can add up very quickly.

 ---